TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/AppendixA/FeAdminlib/Index.rst

          ###THIS\_URL###

    :Description:
-         Set to the current script url as obtained by TYPO3\CMS\Core\Utility\GeneralUtility::getThisUrl()
+         Set to the current script URL as obtained by TYPO3\CMS\Core\Utility\GeneralUtility::getThisUrl()
          (t3lib\_div::getThisUrl()).